Interfacing Incremental Rotary Encoder with Arduino

 }

-Unlike many other interfacing codes you might find on the web, this code does not “miss” steps and doesn’t add any delays intentionally.
-It only uses a single pin to detect rising and falling edges (and thus any state changes) to trigger the ISR and therefore the code and its logic are less complex and easy to understand.
-I had spent a whole day on this.
+Unlike many other interfacing codes you might find on the web, this code does not “miss” steps and doesn’t add any delays to other parts of your code.
+It only uses a single pin to detect rising and falling edges to trigger the ISR and therefore the code and its logic are less complex and easy to understand.

-When we rotate the encoder in clockwise direction, the output of A changes twice; one rising edge and one falling edge.
-In the waveform diagram, UP arrow indicates rising edge or positive going edge and DOWN arrow indicates falling edge or negative going edge.
-At the rising edge of A or when A becomes 1 (HIGH), the state of B would be opposite to that, ie 0 (LOW).
-This is same for falling edge of A. So for clockwise rotation, A and B will always be in opposite states.
+When we rotate the encoder in a clockwise direction, the output of A changes twice; one rising edge and one falling edge.
+In the waveform diagram, the UP arrow indicates a rising edge or positive-going edge and the DOWN arrow indicates a falling edge or negative-going edge.
+At the rising edge of A or when it becomes 1 (HIGH), the state of B would be opposite to that, ie 0 (LOW).
+This is the same for the falling edge of A. So for clockwise rotation, A and B will always be in opposite states.

-For counter clockwise rotation, rising edge and falling edges of A will be equal to the state of B. You can see that in the waveform diagram.
+For counter-clockwise rotation, the rising edge and falling edges of A will be equal to the state of B. You can see that in the waveform diagram.
 So we can just check if SIG_A equals SIG_B whenever a state change occurs to output A.

-But there’s a small issue.
-Just checking if A equals B does not determine whether the encoder is rotated clockwise or counter clockwise.
-If you take a closer look at the waveform you’ll notice that the state change happens to A in the same part of the graph could be a rising or falling edge.
-As we’re not detecting rising or falling edges of A directly but just detecting any state change, we can not be sure about whether we had detected a rising edge or falling edge.
-To determine that, we need to know the previous state of A or B. Here I’ve used B’s current state and last state to determine the falling edge and rising edge of A, because it’d be more easy to interpret it from the waveform.
-So that’s the logic of the following lines,
+But there is a small issue.
+Just checking if A equals B does not determine whether the encoder is rotated clockwise or counterclockwise for the first time.
+If you take a closer look at the waveform you will notice that the state change happens to A in the same part of the graph could be a rising or falling edge.
+As we are not detecting rising or falling edges of A directly but just detecting any state change, we can not be sure about whether we have detected a rising edge or falling edge.
+To determine that, we need to know the previous state of A or B. Here, we used B‘s current state and last state to determine the falling edge and the rising edge of A, because it would be easier to interpret it from the waveform.
+So that is what the following lines do.

 if ((SIG_B == SIG_A) && (lastSIG_B != SIG_B))